-Lake Lucerne is best reached by train, just 50 minutes from Zurich.
+Lake Lucerne is best reached by train, just about an hour from Zurich.
 Stay in Lucerne and travel around from there.

 1. Discover The Charm Of Lucerne

 The river Reuss flows through Lucerne, and of course, Lucerne is bordered by the lake of the same name.
-Start by exploring the Old Town, which nestles between the river and the old city wall.
+If you’re visiting Lucerne for the first time, start by exploring the Old Town, which nestles between the river and the old city wall.
 Be prepared for a lot of walking and climbing many, many steps, but it’s all worth the effort.
 For a great overview, make your way to the 14th-century Musegg Wall.
 Nine towers are interspersed in the wall, the most remarkable being the Zytturm, with an ancient clock and a museum of one-of-a-kind timepieces.

 Learn about history by looking at the Lion Monument.
 It’s a wounded lion, lying on his side, carved into a cliff.
 The lion symbolized the Swiss soldiers that were killed during the French Revolution.
 Nearby is Lucerne’s charming Kornmarkt, a quaint little square with a clock tower and plenty of shops and restaurants.
 Make sure to look up as nearly all buildings are beautifully painted.